Leg lengthening and shortening are types of surgery to treat some children who have legs of unequal lengths.

 After bone lengthening:

-Because the blood vessels, muscles, and skin are involved, careful and frequent checking of the skin color, temperature, and sensation of the foot and toes is important.
-This will help identify any damage to blood vessels, muscles, or nerves as early as possible.
+Because the blood vessels, muscles, and skin are involved, it is important to check the skin color, temperature, and sensation of the foot and toes frequently.
+This will help find any damage to blood vessels, muscles, or nerves as early as possible.

-Bone growth restriction (epiphysiodesis) is usually successful when it is done at the correct time in the growth period.
+Bone growth restriction (epiphysiodesis) is most often successful when it is done at the correct time in the growth period.
 However, it may cause short stature.

 Bone shortening may be more exact than bone restriction, but it requires a much longer recovery period.

-Bone lengthening is completely successful about 40% of the time.
+Bone lengthening is completely successful about 4 out of 10 times.
 It has a much higher rate of complications.

 Epiphysiodesis; Epiphyseal arrest; Correction of unequal bone length; Bone lengthening; Bone shortening; Femoral lengthening; Femoral shortening